The term ‘net zero’ is used pretty loosely in the context of climate targets.

 Take this example, for instance.

 A company emits 2 tonnes of CO2 through transportation, whilst delivering a product from a warehouse to a customer’s home.
-You could choose to offset that through:
+They could choose to address that through:

-Understanding the true definition of net zero has two very important implications for how businesses approach making net zero targets.
+Understanding the true definition of net zero has two very important implications for how businesses approach setting (and communicating) their climate goals and targets:

 The first is that you need to be careful with your net zero claims.
 If you want your business to be net zero as an entity, you need to do two things: